-The PHA uses multiple waiting list for admission to its Section 8 tenant-based assistance program.
-Persons eligible for the Housing Choice Voucher Program, the Mainstream Housing Opportunities Program, families or youth who have been referred to the Family Unification Program (FUP) by the State of Connecticut Department of Children and Families (DCF) and/or its contractor and youth who have been referred to the Foster Youth to Independence (FYI) initiative by the State of Connecticut Department of Children and Families (DCF) and/or its contractor are identified as such on separate waiting list.
+The PHA uses one waiting list for admission to its Section 8 tenant-based assistance program.
+Persons eligible for the Housing Choice Voucher Program, the Mainstream Housing Opportunities Program, families or youth who have been referred to the Family Unification Program (FUP) by the State of Connecticut Department of Children and Families (DCF) and youth who have been referred to the Foster Youth to Independence (FYI) initiative by the the State of Connecticut Department of Children and Families (DCF) are identified as such on the waiting list.
 The DCF referral form serves the same purpose in the FUP and FYI programs as the pre-application form serves in the other tenant-based programs.